Fellow-Consulting-AG/docapp-docs/docs/en/docbits/table-extraction/save-rules-and-delete-rules.md

 ## Sign Up for a Free Trial

-Ready to try Docbits (DOC²) for yourself?
+Ready to try DocBits (DOC²) for yourself?
 Sign up for a 30-day free trial today and see how easy it is to extract tables from your documents.

 <div class='video-container'>
   <iframe src="https://www.youtube.com/embed/VIDEO_ID_HERE" frameborder="0" allowfullscreen></iframe>